 - A maximum of 200 people are permitted in the facility to comply with fire code.

 - Coats and bags are not permitted inside the Dive facility; coat and bag check services are provided.

-A guest policy has been developed by students and administrators for the Dive Dances sponsored by the Student Activities Office on Friday evenings.
+A guest policy has been developed by students and administrators for the Dive Dances sponsored by the Campus Activities Office on Friday evenings.
 The details are:

 - Gusties are allowed a maximum of three guests each.